-As most surely know by now, the Tax Cuts and Jobs Act of 2017 (the “Act”) was signed into law on December 22, 2017 and became effective on January 1, 2018.
+As most surely know by now, the Tax Cuts and Jobs Act of 2017 (the “Act”) was signed into law on December 22, 2017, and became effective on January 1, 2018.
 One of the most significant provisions of the Act for purposes of entity selection is its creation of a 20% deduction of “qualified business income” for owners of pass-through entities.
-The deduction, which is codified at 26 USC § 199A, goes into effect for the 2018 tax year and is scheduled to expire at the end of the 2025 tax year, and applies regardless of whether the taxpayer itemizes deductions.
-Pass-through entities are those organizations that do not pay any entity level corporate tax and instead pass income and loss through to its owners for tax purposes.
-Pass-through entities include: sole proprietorships; partnerships; limited liability companies taxed as partnerships, or as corporations with a subchapter S election; limited liability companies treated as disregarded entities; and subchapter S corporations.
-Pass-through entities are the types of entities often used by small to medium size businesses, and many large businesses.
+The deduction, which is codified at 26 USC § 199A, goes into effect for the 2018 tax year and is scheduled to expire at the end of the 2025 tax year and applies regardless of whether the taxpayer itemizes deductions.
+Pass-through entities are those organizations that do not pay any entity-level corporate tax and instead pass income and loss through to their owners for tax purposes.
+Pass-through entities include sole proprietorships; partnerships; limited liability companies taxed as partnerships or as corporations with a subchapter S election; limited liability companies treated as disregarded entities; and subchapter S corporations.
+Pass-through entities are the types of entities often used by small to medium size businesses and many large businesses.
 Income from real estate investment trusts (“REITs”) and publicly traded partnerships can also qualify for the deduction.

 General Overview of Deduction:

 First, some very general information on the new deduction.
 The Act allows an owner of a pass-through entity to deduct on the owner’s tax return 20% of his or her “qualified business income” with respect to any qualified business or trade.
 Qualified business income, in turn, is defined under Section 199A(c)(1) as “the net amount of qualified items of income, gain, deduction, and loss with respect to any qualified trade or business of the taxpayer,” essentially profit.